hydroper-jet/lang/spec/1.0/source/src/reference-values.md

 * *proxy* is the `getProperty()` proxy.
 * It is read-only if the type hierarchy of the *base* static type does not define the `setProperty()` proxy.
 * It is not write-only.
+* Its static type is the result type of signature of *proxy*.

 ## TupleReferenceValue(base, index)